Why Security Vetting and Child Protection Checks are Needed.

 Types of Clearance

-When applying for one of the vacancies advertised on thse web pages you will also find the level of security vetting required.
+When applying for one of the vacancies advertised on this web platform you will also find the level of security vetting required.
 In the case of child care settings you will see if DBS (formerly CRB -Criminal Records Bureau) clearance is required.
-By selecting the menu item Types of Clearance you can find out just what each type of clearance entails and also download the forms that are required for this level.
+By selecting the menu item Types of Clearance you can find out just what each type of clearance entails.

 When you return the forms personally you must also take along the following documents: